In this article, we will use Virtual Machine Manager to install our first basic Virtual Private Machine.

-Click File, New Virtual Machine or click on the yellow start icon to create a new virtual machine
+Click File, New Virtual Machine or click on the yellow start icon to create a new virtual machine.
+Is is the first of five screens:

 Then click Forward.
-Leave the Memory at 1024 and leave the CPUs at 1:
+In the next window, Step 3, specify the RAM and CPU for the VM.
+Leave at Default Memory at 1024 and leave the CPUs at 1:

 Click Forward.
-Leave storage set for 20 GB.
-Then click Forward.
-Change the name of the VPS from debian10 to ns01.
+In the next window, Step 4, leave the Disc Storage size at 20 GB and click Forward.
+In the next window, Step 5, change the name of the VPS from debian10 or vm1 to ns01.
 For our first virtual machine, we will not do any custom configuration before the install.
 We will also not select a network.
+Leave the Network Selection at the default which is NAT.

 Click Finish.
 This screen will appear:

 Click Yes to start the virtual network.
-Then the first Debian install screen will appear:
+Then the first Debian install screen will appear inside of a QEMU/KVM window:

-Then at the Debian installer, leave it as the default Graphical Install option.
+At the Debian installer first screen, leave it as the default Graphical Install option.
 This way you can use your mouse to select items instead of just the keyboard.
 Press Enter on your keyboard to get to the next screen where you can use your mouse again.
 Expand the bottom of the screen to see the Continue button.
 For Language, choose English.
 Then click Continue.
 For Location, choose US.
 Then Continue.
 For Keyboard, choose American English and click Continue.
-Debian 10 will then load.
+Debian 11 will then load.

 So our Fully Qualified Domain Name (FQDN) for this server will be email@example.com

-Skip the root password we will add root later.
+Skip the root password we will add a root user later.
 Click Continue.

 Note that this will also be the password for executing